citusdata/citus_docs/reference/user_defined_functions.rst

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 The :code:`master_disable_node` function is the opposite of :code:`master_activate_node`.
-It marks a node as inactive in the Citus metadata table :code:`pg_dist_node`, removing it from the cluster temporarily.
-The function also deletes all reference table placements from the disabled node.
-To reactivate the node, just run :code:`master_activate_node` again.
+It marks a node as inactive in the Citus metadata table :code:`pg_dist_node`, removing copies of reference tables from the node and preventing the creation of new shards there.
+A disabled node is still available for reading and writing data, it is just temporarily ineligible for new shards.

 Arguments
 ************************